hizircanbayram/G-Lang/README.md

 ./install.gl
 ```

-These commands load the install.gl binary to your /usr/bin directory in order to call glang from any directory in your file system.
+These commands load the install.gl binary to your /usr/bin directory in order to call gLang from any directory in your file system.
 Now we're ready to go.

 ### Uninstalling